kuba--/zip/README.md

 - [Filament](https://github.com/google/filament): Filament is a real-time physically based rendering engine for Android, iOS, Linux, macOS, Windows, and WebGL.
 It is designed to be as small as possible and as efficient as possible on Android.
 - [Hermes JS Engine](https://github.com/facebook/hermes): Hermes is a JavaScript engine optimized for fast start-up of React Native apps on Android.
 It features ahead-of-time static optimization and compact bytecode.
 - [Open Asset Import Library](https://github.com/assimp/assimp): A library to import and export various 3d-model-formats including scene-post-processing to generate missing render data.
+- [PowerToys](https://github.com/microsoft/PowerToys): Set of utilities for power users to tune and streamline their Windows 10 experience for greater productivity.
 - [The Ring Programming Language](https://ring-lang.github.io): Innovative and practical general-purpose multi-paradigm language.
 - [The V Programming Language](https://github.com/vlang/v): Simple, fast, safe, compiled.
 For developing maintainable software.
 - [TIC-80](https://github.com/nesbox/TIC-80): TIC-80 is a FREE and OPEN SOURCE fantasy computer for making, playing and sharing tiny games.